CanastaWiki/Canasta-CLI/docs/crowdsec.md

 1. Adds the `crowdsec` Compose profile, starting a `crowdsecurity/crowdsec` container (LAPI on `:8080`) that reads the Caddy access log via `config/crowdsec/acquis.yaml`.
-2. Switches the caddy service to the bouncer-enabled image variant `ghcr.io/canastawiki/canasta-caddy-crowdsec` by setting the managed `CANASTA_CADDY_IMAGE` value in `.env`.
+2. Switches the caddy service to the plugin image `ghcr.io/canastawiki/canasta-caddy` (upstream Caddy plus the bouncer and `caddy-cdn-ranges` plugins) by setting the managed `CANASTA_CADDY_IMAGE` value in `.env`.
 (A custom `CANASTA_CADDY_IMAGE` you set yourself is left untouched — see *Custom Caddy image* below.)
 3. Injects the bouncer directives into the generated Caddyfile **only